cloudmesh-community/sp20-516-252/chapter/ai-ibm-watson-machinelearning.md

      your local machine.
 Or you can use it if you simply prefer CLI.

     You need to install Watson Machine Learning CLI on your computer.
-After training and storing a model in your Watson Machine Learning repository, you can deploy model using command lines[@sp20-516-252-model-deployment]:
+After training and storing a model in your Watson Machine Learning repository, you can deploy the model using command lines[@sp20-516-252-model
+  -deployment]:

     ```bash
     $ bx ml deploy MODEL-ID DEPLOYMENT-NAME<full path to test data>